American (Mobile, Alabama, 04/07/1873 - 03/20/1957, Basking Ridge, New Jersey) Primary

-- Refers to the context of or associated specifically with the modern political entity of the United States of America.
+- American - Refers to the context of or associated specifically with the modern political entity of the United States of America.

-- Portions of a plant consisting of the seed and its envelope, especially the latter when it is of a juicy, pulpy nature.
+- fruit - Portions of a plant consisting of the seed and its envelope, especially the latter when it is of a juicy, pulpy nature.
 In its strict botanical sense, the fleshy or dry ripened ovary of a plant, enclosing the seed or seeds, such as apricots, bananas, and grapes, as well as bean pods, corn grains, tomatoes, cucumbers, and (in their shells) acorns and almonds, are all technically fruits.
 Popularly, however, the term is restricted to the ripened ovaries that are sweet and either succulent or pulpy.
 The cultivation and processing of fruits are major industries worldwide.

-- Pictorial works produced by transferring images by means of a matrix such as a plate, block, or screen, using any of various printing processes.
+- prints - Pictorial works produced by transferring images by means of a matrix such as a plate, block, or screen, using any of various printing processes.
 When emphasizing the individual printed image, use "impressions."
 Avoid the controversial expression "original prints," except in reference to discussions of the expression's use.
 If prints are neither "reproductive prints" nor "popular prints," use the simple term "prints."
 With regard to photographs, prefer "photographic prints"; for types of reproductions of technical drawings and documents, see terms found under "reprographic copies."

-- Images in which the focus is a depiction of inanimate objects, as distinguished from art in which such objects are subsidiary elements in a composition.The term is generally applied to depictions of fruit, flowers, meat or dead game, vessels, eating utensils, and other objects, including skulls, candles, and hourglasses, typically arranged on a table.
+- still lifes - Images in which the focus is a depiction of inanimate objects, as distinguished from art in which such objects are subsidiary elements in a composition.The term is generally applied to depictions of fruit, flowers, meat or dead game, vessels, eating utensils, and other objects, including skulls, candles, and hourglasses, typically arranged on a table.
 Such images were known since the time of ancient Greece and Rome; however, the subject was exploited by some 16th-century Italian painters, and was highly developed in 17th-century Dutch painting, where the qualities of form, color, texture, and composition were valued, and the images were intended to relay allegorical messages.
 The subject is generally seen in oil paintings, though it can also be found in mosaics, watercolors, prints, collages, and photographs.
 The term originally included paintings in which the focus was on living animals at rest, although such depictions would now be called "animal paintings."

 This object was included in the following exhibitions: